ppintosilva/anpr-mssql-server/README.md

 ---

 ## Context
 Automatic Number Plate Recognition (ANPR) data is used actively in law enforcement and in traffic management and control.
 The data originates from roadside cameras that automatically detect the number plates of passing vehicles.
 It is stored and maintained in a sql-server database.
-We've been kindly granted a copy of part of the database, for research purposes.
+We've been kindly granted a copy of part of the database for research purposes.

 ### Assumptions